Marriage Is for Smart Rich People Now

 Marriage is struggling in America.
 The divorce rate hovers around 50 percent and fewer people are getting hitched than ever before.
-But, as Eli Finkel states, the best marriages have never been better.
+But, as Eli Finkel sees it, the best marriages have never been better.
 A professor of psychology at the Kellogg School of Management at Northwestern University and the director of the Relationships and Motivation Lab, Finkel spent years sorting through the literature on marriage — the psychological, yes, but also the sociological and historical.
-The result of that research is a paradoxical understanding of the institution and his new book The All-or-Nothing Marriage: How the Best Marriages Work, an impressive work that not only charts the history of marriage from hunter-gatherers onwards and explores all the ways marriage has evolved over the years but also boils the wealth of data to simple, attainable advice.
+The result of that research is a paradoxical understanding of the institution and his new book The All-or-Nothing Marriage: How the Best Marriages Work — an impressive work that not only charts the history of marriage from hunter-gatherers onward, exploring all the ways marriage has evolved over the years, but that also boils down a wealth of data to simple, actionable advice.

 Once upon a time, says Finkel, the checklist for what we looked for in a spouse was pretty short.
 Strong.
 Smart.
 Conveniently located.
 Things like that.
 But the criteria for a partner have changed drastically.
 Now, husbands and wives are often expected by their spouses to help them seek fulfillment in all areas of life.
 Spouses, we think, must not only adore us, but also drive us forward in positive directions.
-Weighted down by lofty expectations take a toll and may account for why the divorce rate in America currently hovers around 50 percent.
+The weightiness of those expectations takes a toll and may account for why the divorce rate in America remains so stubbornly high.
 Still, Finkel is quick to point out that the best marriages, the ones that really work, have never been better.
 And they have one thing in common: realistic expectations.

-Fatherly spoke to Finkel about the history of marriage, how modern couples can better handle today’s weighty expectations, and how kids royally screw up marriage dynamics — but only for a little while.
+Fatherly spoke to Finkel about the history of marriage, how modern couples can better handle today’s lofty expectations, and how kids royally screw up marriage dynamics — but only for a little while.

-You argue that, by nature of society’s evolution, there’s a lot more demand today on spouses.
+You argue that, by nature of society’s evolution, there are more demands today on spouses.
 What’s your reasoning for this?